ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 const response = await command.send();
 ```

-Note that `pokemonItem`, can be provided later or edited, which can be useful if the command is built in several steps (at execution, an error will be thrown if no item has been provided):
+`pokemonItem` can be provided later or edited, which can be useful if the command is built in several steps (at execution, an error will be thrown if no item has been provided):

 ```tsx
 import { PutItemCommand } from 'dynamodb-toolbox';